Hugo Larsen

 I am of course both happy and proud when I see other people making an effort to promote Hugo Larsen's name and art.

-During the last year I have seen three false attributions to Hugo Larsen, funny enough all in Germany.
-In most cases I have succeded in persuading the seller to remove the attribution, but not always.
+During the last few years I have seen a number of false attributions to Hugo Larsen, strangely enough all in Germany.
+In most cases I have succeeded in persuading the seller to remove the attribution, but not always.
 Hence this page, warning prospective misusers of his name.
 I follow the market closely and I will react promptly if I see any attempt to abuse his name.

 November 2008: Yet another false Hugo Larsen painting for sale